-When you're planning a party in London you're spoilt for choice.
-If you're like us, what you really want is a great pub with good drinks on offer and a quirky or function room that'll get your guests talking.
-So we decided to trawl the city for the best pubs with private rooms.
-Whether you're looking for a proper east end boozer, a quirky south London party place, classy north London birthday venue or a west London night you won't forget, we've hunted down those that stand out from the rest.
+When you're planning a party in London, you really are spoilt for choice.
+But if you're like us, what you really want is a great pub with a beautiful (or quirky) function room that'll get your guests talking.
+We've trawled the city for the best pubs with private rooms.
+Whether you're looking for a proper East End boozer, a quirky south London party place, classy north London birthday venue or a west London night you won't forget — we've hunted down those that stand out from the rest.

-Yes, that’s right, it’ll cost nothing to invite up to 45 people to party in the light, high-ceiling room above the main pub.
-For a talking point, the marble fireplace bears the quote “publish and be damned”- the Duke of Wellington’s response to an ex-mistress who threatened to publish the love letters he had written to her.
+The Boot Room is a high-ceiling spaced above the main pub, which ordinarily caters for up to 45 people.
+For a talking point, the marble fireplace bears the quote "publish and be damned" (the Duke of Wellington's response to an ex-mistress who threatened to publish the love letters he had written to her).

-It can be decorated as you like and has audio set-up so you can bring your favourite tunes, or a DJ, plus a TV screen and a projector.
+It can be decorated as you like and has an audio set-up so you can bring your favourite tunes, or a DJ — plus a TV screen and a projector.

-As a Fuller's pub, the beers are the brewery's normal fare, while the food — which can be ordered in advance — is pub grub style.
-Expect the usual fish and chips and burgers, but also tea and hop smoked haddock and salmon fishcakes and harissa lamb chops, plus a couple of vegan and vegetarian options.
+As a Fuller's pub, the beers are the brewery's normal fare, while the grub — which can be ordered in advance — is is bar food style: pork pies, toasties and crisps.

 If you like your boozers traditional, this is the spot for you.
 Wood panelling, red bar stools that have propped up punters for years, a regularly-changing selection of good beers, a warm welcome — everything about this place screams that this pub knows what it's doing.

-Impress your guests by telling them it was the place Bob Dylan played his first concert outside of the USA; gents — look out for the games in the urinals.
+Impress your guests by telling them it was the place Bob Dylan played his first concert outside of the USA.

-There are two beautifully-decorated rooms at this Young’s pub, each of which is quite different so you can suit your tastes.
+There are two beautifully-decorated rooms at this Young's pub, both quite different so you can choose the one which suit your tastes.

 With deep blue walls and steps out to a cute little garden area, The Dairy Room can hold up to 30 people.
 With comfy armchairs and sofas, plus a fire at one end, this is a cosy place for a party.

-Upstairs, the slightly larger Lord’s Room has fantastic views of London, two fireplaces, and a diamond-pattern wallpaper that might just make your head swim after one too many.
+Upstairs, the slightly larger Lord's Room (which holds up to 40) has fantastic views of London, two fireplaces, and a diamond-pattern wallpaper that might just make your head swim after one too many.

 Food and drinks are Young's usual good standard mix of pub favourites and a fairly meagre selection of vegetarian options.

 If remembering your party by the photographs is a priority, this is the place for you.
-With colourful, tropical wallpaper that makes an Insta-perfect backdrop and a soon-to-arrive photo booth, this is a snapper’s delight.
+With colourful, tropical wallpaper that makes an Insta-perfect backdrop, this is a snapper's delight.

-The Rocks Room is set on the first floor of this popular Brixton pub, where you can pick from craft beer and cocktails at your own personal bar.
-Alongside the classics such as Margaritas and Cosmos there’s an interesting Mexican take on the espresso martini, using Olmeca.
+The Rocks Room (50-150 guests) is set on the first floor of this popular Brixton pub, where you can pick from craft beer and cocktails at your own personal bar — serving cocktails as well as beers, wines and the like.

-Once you and your guests have lubricated those vocal chords, grab the mic and rock the party by belting out some karaoke classics.
-It’s going to be a big night.
+Once you and your guests have lubricated those vocal cords, grab the mic and rock the party by belting out some karaoke classics.
+It's going to be a big night.